 2. Door material and style

-Laminate and thermofoil are the budget-friendly, humidity-tolerant options.
+High-pressure laminate is the budget-friendly option that still holds up in Florida.
 Solid-wood shaker doors cost more but read as high-end.
 Glass inserts, slab vs. raised-panel, and specialty finishes all move the number.

 3. Number of doors and drawers